um-pdavila/acs_docs/docs/pegasus/soft/matlab.rst

 Parallel Computations
 ---------------------

-MATLAB has software products to enable parallel computations for multi-core computers as well as for multiple-node computer clusters.
-The latter case scenario requires a job scheduler, such as LSF on Pegasus cluster.
+..
+MATLAB has software products to enable parallel computations for
+.. multi-core computers as well as for multiple-node computer clusters.
+The
+.. latter case scenario requires a job scheduler, such as LSF on the Pegasus
+.. cluster.

-The MATLAB product for the parallel processing that uses the cores of the same node is the “Distributed Computing Toolbox/DCT” (also appears in MATLAB documentation under the name of “Parallel Computing Toolbox”).
+..
+The MATLAB product for the parallel processing that uses the cores of
+.. the same node is the “Distributed Computing Toolbox/DCT” (also appears
+.. in MATLAB documentation under the name of “Parallel Computing Toolbox”).
-Licensed MATLAB software product for a computer cluster is called “Distributed Computing Engine/DCE” (also appears in documentation as “MATLAB Distributed Computing Server”).
+..
+Licensed MATLAB software product for a computer cluster is called
+..
+“Distributed Computing Engine/DCE” (also appears in documentation as
+..
+“MATLAB Distributed Computing Server”).

+MATLAB's Parallel Computing Toolbox™ and Distributed Computing Server™ let users run MATLAB programs and Simulink models on multi-core and/or multi-node computer clusters.
+The Parallel Computing Toolbox, a toolbox of parallel-enabled functions that abstracts away the complexity of parallel programming, enables the user to write code that scales across multiple compute cores and/or processors without needing any modification.
+Furthermore, the Parallel Computing Toolbox defines the jobs and their distribution to MATLAB computational engines or workers.
+The MATLAB Distributed Computing Server is responsible for the execution of the jobs, and interfaces with resource schedulers such as LSF, effectively mapping each MATLAB worker to the available cores of multicore standalone/cluster computers.

 Single-node parallel MATLAB jobs (up to 16 cpus)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a single-node parallel job, MATLAB Distributed Computing Toolbox
+The MATLAB Distributed Computing Server™ can be used to
+provide up to 16 MATLAB computational engines or workers on a single node
+on Pegasus.
+You may get up to 15 workers on the **general** queue, and
+up to 16 on the **parallel** one.
+For more information
+about queue and parallel resource distribution requirements, see
+:ref:`Scheduling Jobs <p-jobs>`.

-(licensed software) is used.
-It has a build-in default MATLAB cluster
+.. build-in default MATLAB cluster
-profile **‘local’**, from which the pool of MatlabWorkers can be
+.. profile **‘local’**, from which the pool of MatlabWorkers can be
-reserved for computations.
+.. reserved for computations.
 The default number of MatlabWorkers is 12.
+..
 You can specify up to 15 on a single Pegasus node using the **general**
-queue, and 16 cpus using the **parallel** queue.
+.. queue, and 16 cpus using the **parallel** queue.
 For more information
-about queue and parallel resource distribution requirements, see
+.. about queue and parallel resource distribution requirements, see
-:ref:`Scheduling Jobs <p-jobs>`.
+.. :ref:`Scheduling Jobs <p-jobs>`.

 Refer to MATLAB documentation on the ways to adapt your script for
 multi-processor calculations.
 One of the parallel tools in MATLAB is the